How to Track Progress for Personal Goals (And Why Most People Get It Wrong)

 What should you actually measure for different goal types?

 If you are doing the inputs consistently, the outputs will follow.
 They just take time to show up.
 As James Clear has put it, you do not rise to the level of your goals, you fall to the level of your systems.
-For tracking, the practical version is simpler still: you rise to the level of what the Feedback Loop Framework makes you review every week.
+For tracking, the practical version is simpler still: you rise to the level of what your weekly reflection makes you look at.

 For a broader view of how tracking fits into goal-setting systems, explore our full goal tracking systems guide.
 Tracking is also one component of a broader follow-through system, so see our goal follow-through framework for the full picture.